 - Address (street, city, state)

-We will replace your savings bonds if we can establish that a person entitled to cash the bonds hasn't done so.
+We can replace your savings bonds if we can establish that a person entitled to cash the bonds hasn't done so.
 See Replacing or Reissuing a Lost or Destroyed Paper EE Bond.

 If my paper EE Bond contains a misspelling, incorrect address, or incorrect Social Security Number do I need to get this corrected?

 - Misspelled Name -- EE Bonds don't need to be reissued to correct small typographical errors in names.
 The bond needs to be reissued if the error is significant enough to prevent the bond owner from cashing it.
-To get a bond reissued, just fill out and sign the proper Reissue Form (PD F 4000 (download or order) as indicated on the form and mail it to the Federal Reserve Bank for your area.
+To get a bond reissued, Fill out and sign form PD F 4000 (download or order) as indicated on the form and mail it with the bonds to the the address provided on the form.